syslua/syslua/docs/architecture/01-builds.md

 # Builds

-> **Core Principle:** Builds are the sole primitive for producing store content in sys.lua.
+> **Core Principle:** Builds are the sole primitive for producing store content in SysLua.

 A build is an immutable description of: